LuiseFreese/PP-Good-practices/ALM/index.md

 # Application Lifecycle Management for Power Platform

+Almost non-technical description for how we Power Platform with healthy ALM process

 ## Why would we care?

+Power Platform solutions are being developed and used in so-called environments.

+There are several issues with

+* A one-environment strategy
-There are several issues with a one-environment strategy, not logging all code to source contrl and not automating the build process for solutions in environments.
+* Not logging all code to source control and
+* Not automating the build process for solutions in environments:

+It leads to solutions being subjects to change for end-users all the time - so that they can't rely on a feature to be tested and working as planned.

+It also means that developers can't revert/undo changes and leads to lots of manual and chaotic ad-hoc work, which puts unneccesary stress on admins and developers:

-* we operate at open heart when developing solutions while users keep using them
+* We operate at open heart when developing solutions while users keep using them
-* we can't roll back to previous versions
+* We can't roll back to previous versions
-* code only exists as opaque zip files in an environment
+* Code only exists as opaque zip files in an environment

 To mitigate risks that come along with these issues, its a good idea to

-* log all code into source control
+* Log all code into source control
-* move solutions across separated environments
+* Move solutions across separated environments
-* have an automated process for that
+* Have an automated process for that

 ## How do we care?

 ### Basics

-* All components are packaged and distributed across environments using solutions
+* All Power Platform components are packaged and distributed across environments using solutions
-* 2 types of solutions
+* There are 2 types of solutions
-  * unmanaged:
+  * Unmanaged:
-    * collection of references to components
+    * Collection of references to components
-    * no restrictions on what can be added, removed, or modified
+    * No restrictions on what can be added, removed, or modified
     * recommended only during development of the soluition
-  * managed:
+  * Managed:
     * Components can't be added or removed or modified
-    * cannot be exported
+    * Cannot be exported
     * Recommended when a solution is not actively being customized
 * Source control should be your source of truth for storing and collaborating on your components